v-federicoar/azure-databricks-streaming-analytics/README.md

 1. Under **Dependent Libraries** click **Add**, this opens the **Add dependent library** dialog box.

 1. Change **Library Source** to **DBFS/ADLS**, confirm that Library Type is **Jar** and enter `dbfs:/azure-databricks-job/azure-databricks-job-1.0-SNAPSHOT.jar` in the **File Path** text box and select **Add**.
+// this doesn't work in the new clusters...
+I uploaded in the workpace... we will need to figure out how to do it

 1. In the **Parameters** field, enter the following (replace **\<Cosmos DB Cassandra host name\>** with a value from above):